jerodgoode/vLLM-Mistral7b-Demo/README.md

 Serving Mistral-7B with vLLM in a Python virtual environment on NVIDIA A10

 ## PROJECT DESCRIPTION
 This project documents how to set up and serve the **Mistral-7B-Instruct** model using the [vLLM](https://github.com/vllm-project/vllm) inference engine inside a Python virtual environment.
 The environment was tested on an **NVIDIA A10 GPU** cloud instance.
-Mistral-7B was chosen for this project due to it's performance comparatively to the LLaMA 2 family, another LLM developed by Meta.
-Below are Mistral's performance vs LLaMA:
+Mistral-7B was chosen for this project due to its performance comparatively to the LLaMA 2 family, another LLM developed by Meta.
+Below is a comparison of Mistral-7B’s performance vs. LLaMA:

 ![source: https://mistral.ai/news/announcing-mistral-7b](https://raw.githubusercontent.com/jerodgoode/vLLM-Mistral7b-Demo/photos/Mistral7B.png)